Upcoming Events

 We still have a bit of work to do!

-• Re-write the case studies and examples that sit alongside the Code of Ethics
+• Re-writing the case studies and examples that sit alongside the Code of Ethics

-• Re-design the graphics on all documentation and materials
+• Re-designing the graphics on all documentation and materials

-• 'Test' the draft version of the Code with young people to seek their feedback
+• 'Testing' the draft version of the Code with young people to seek their feedback

-• Launch the revised versions of the Code of Ethics along with refreshed Code of Ethics training
+• Launching the revised versions of the Code of Ethics along with refreshed Code of Ethics training

 Youth Work WA would like to acknowledge that the 2024 Review was made possible by a grant from the Department of Communities.